 Strawberries and cream were served to all spectators at the first Wimbledon tournament in 1877.
 As well as strawberries being a seasonal food at this time of year, strawberries and cream had continued to become a very fashionable summertime treat in England after the Tudors.

 It’s been 507 years since the first helping of strawberries and cream was served at Hampton Court Palace, and almost 140 years since the first serving of strawberries and cream was dished up at Wimbledon.
 Sometimes, it seems trends stick.
 An estimated 150,000 servings of strawberries and cream are served at the tennis championships every year.

 Whether magic elves in Bavaria or Henry VIII’s reign are responsible for perpetuating the strawberries and cream tradition, one thing is for sure.
 Strawberries + cream = British summertime.
 We wouldn’t want it any other way.

-We’re celebrating the strawberry’s amazing life story this month with a strawberry edition of our afternoon tea.
+In July 2017 we’re celebrating the strawberry’s amazing life story this month with a strawberry edition of our afternoon tea.
 The afternoon tea comes complete with a towering tray of delectable finger sandwiches, home baked scones with Cornish clotted cream and homemade jam, as well as mini cakes, tea and a glass of A.Robert, rose Champagne or sparkling elderflower and mint presse.